rapid7/ruby_smb/README.md

 ```
 ### Using the Client

 Sitting on top of the packet layer in RubySMB is the RubySMB::Client class.
 This is the abstraction that most users of RubySMB will interact with.
-It provides simple conveience methods for performing SMB actions.
+It provides simple convenience methods for performing SMB actions.
 It handles the creation, sending and receiving of packets for the user, providing reasonable defaults in many cases.

 #### Negotiation